 Drug and alcohol rehab in Slough also offers psychological therapy.
 Before you are able to undergo therapy, you must first complete your detox.
 Once your detox is complete, you may then fully engage in therapy sessions.

-These therapy sessions are highly emotional and often challenging even for the hardened of individuals.
+These therapy sessions are highly emotional.
 However, therapy is essential if you wish to defeat the mental causes of drug and alcohol addiction.

 Drug and alcohol rehab clinics we recommend in Slough offer a variety of therapy techniques.
 These techniques range from holistic therapy, mindfulness, 12 step meetings and traditional talking therapies.
 You will also benefit from educational workshops and complementary therapies.

 You will attend therapy sessions throughout the day.
 The vast majority of people remain in a rehab clinic for 28 days.
 This is widely considered the sweet spot in terms of treatment duration.

 During this 28-day period, you will discover many facts about yourself, and you will also gain the confidence that you are able to succeed in your recovery.